programwitch/WxAlert2Mastodon/README.md

 - 06/23/2023 03:30 PM: Posted on Github first part of Javascript code.
 (See Javascript version working at [blogoklahoma.com/weather](https://blogoklahoma.com/weather))
 - 06/30/2023 09:00 AM: Started Node.js version of code.
 - 07/05/2023 03:27 PM: Posted the latest update of the code.
 I rewrote it from the previous version.
 I converted some functions to use Promises.
 It is running but can be improved on.
 I want the Mastodon posting to happen within the processing loop and not asynchronously.
 - 07/06/2023 8:11 AM: Moved code from [blogoklahoma/Rabbit Hole/WxAlerts-Node](https://github.com/programwitch/blogoklahoma/tree/main/Rabbit%20Hole%20/WxAlerts-Node) to here.
+- 07/06/2023 8:30 AM: Ran a full test overnight.
+Worked really well.
+And just by chance we had rapidly moving thunderstorms cross the state all night.
+Ha!
+Flooded my feed with #okwx updates.

 ## Config
 To configure, edit the config.json file.
 Any changes to this file will require a restart of the app.